fredericBregier/clone-cloud-store/ccs-doc/src/source/Architecture/InProgress.rst

 - API could change, in particular Accessor public API (for client application) (see Client Authentication)

-- Client without Quarkus is still on going

-  - The idea is to allow non Quarkus application in Java to have a ready client SDK.
-  - For Quarkus application, the client already exists

 - Client authentication

   - Could be done through MTLS or OIDC